Firmsconsulting

 Is your career choosing you?

 • Keep a record, over a month, of the work you are asked to do, review and/or advise upon.
-Make a list of the type of meetings you are invited into and the emails you receive.
+Make a list of the type of meetings you are invited to and the emails you receive.

 • Record the jokes people make about you (“Oh, Ria is not free on week nights.
 She is the super hero guardian of our data servers”).
 Lots of truths are conveyed as a joke.